Shun Ng: Career

 in 2015, won the 'International Artist of The Year' at the Boston Music Awards.

 In 2016, Ng was awarded the 'Holly Prize' by the Songwriters Hall of Fame.

 Magic Dick & Shun Ng

 In 2014, Ng began collaborating and touring with The J. Geils Band co-founder and harmonica player Magic Dick.
-They formed an acoustic duo and released a single of James Brown's "Papa's Got A Brand New Bag".
+They formed an acoustic duo and released a single of James Brown's "Papa's Got a Brand New Bag".

 The duo began touring in 2015 and has toured on the Legendary Rhythm & Blues Cruise with acts including Buddy Guy, Irma Thomas and Allen Toussaint.
 As well as the Beale Street Music Festival at Memphis in May which included other acts like Paul Simon, Neil Young, Jason Derulo, Beck and Meghan Trainor.

-On September, 2016, the duo released their debut album, titled "About Time".
+In September 2016, the duo released their debut album, titled "About Time".
 The album received a 5-Star rating on Roots Music Report, and has received positive reviews from other Blues and Roots media outlets.